mel-liow/covid_reddit_behaviour/reports/methodology.md

 Each observation is a Reddit user's post - a message written on a specific subreddit - which has been processed to extract features that are common in natural language processing.

-The feature extractions are as follows:
+The feature extractions are as follows (n is the number of columns):
 - LIWC (n=62);
 - sentiment analysis (n=4);
 - basic word and syllable counts (n=8);